ayaanrhythm/NudgeKit/README.md

 Expo will open a browser window with the Metro bundler.

-You have two easy options:
+There are two easy options:

 Run in a web browser